bain-cs110/bain-cs110.github.io/pages/syllabus.md

 * * *

-## COVID-19 Classroom Expectations
-Students, faculty, and staff must comply with University expectations regarding appropriate classroom behavior, including those outlined below and in the [COVID-19 Code of Conduct](https://www.northwestern.edu/communitystandards/about-us/northwestern-university-student-expectations-covid-19-code-of-conduct.html).
-With respect to classroom procedures, this includes:

-* Policies regarding masking and social distancing evolve as the public health situation changes.
-Students are responsible for understanding and complying with current masking, testing, Symptom Tracking, and social distancing requirements.
-* In some classes, masking and/or social distancing may be required as a result of an Americans with Disabilities Act (ADA) accommodation for the instructor or a student in the class even when not generally required on campus.
-In such cases, the instructor will notify the class.

-If a student fails to comply with the [COVID-19 Code of Conduct](https://www.northwestern.edu/communitystandards/about-us/northwestern-university-student-expectations-covid-19-code-of-conduct.html) or other University expectations related to COVID-19, the instructor may ask the student to leave the class.
-The instructor is asked to report the incident to the Office of Community Standards for additional follow-up.

-> **REMINDER**: All the materials for this class are available via Canvas and all attendance-based grades can be replaced by Canvas activities (with the exception of our in-class Quizzes). **If you do not feel well then please, for the saftey of our community, do not attend class.** If you are unsure of how to complete the activities on Canvas, please reach out to Prof. Bain or post on edSTEM.

-* * *
 ## Course Recording Policy
 Unauthorized student recording of classroom or other academic activities (including advising sessions or office hours) is prohibited.
 Unauthorized recording is unethical and may also be a violation of University policy and state law.
 Students requesting the use of assistive technology as an accommodation should contact AccessibleNU.
 Unauthorized use of classroom recordings — including distributing or posting them — is also prohibited.